mehulagg/gitlab_test/doc/raketasks/cleanup.md

 delete the references.
 You can also use `LIMIT={number}` parameter to limit the number of deleted references.

 Note that this rake task only removes the references to LFS files.
 Unreferenced LFS files will be garbage-collected later (once a day).
-If you need to garbage-collect them immediately, run `rake gitlab:cleanup:orphan_lfs_files` described below.
+If you need to garbage collect them immediately, run `rake gitlab:cleanup:orphan_lfs_files` described below.

 ## Remove unreferenced LFS files